|

 sector:

 a colored segment in the sweep of a navigation light.
-A red sector, for example, warns of dangerous waters.
+A red sector, for example, warns of

 scull: